bleibig/rust-grammar/README.md

 4. Blocks, statements, and expressions
 5. Macros and misc. rules

-In addition to being a recognizer for Rust, the parser from this grammar also builds an AST in an s-expression format and prints it stdout.
+Like the standalone lexer, it reads from stdin and outputs to stdout.
+In addition to being a recognizer for Rust, the parser from this grammar also builds and prints an AST in an s-expression format.

 ## Building